MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

-## General guidelines for placing cameras
+## General guidelines and scenarios for placing cameras for use with Dynamics 365 Connected Store

 Consider the following when positioning cameras: